buttonsrtoys/mvvm_plus/README.md

 By default, the Bilocator widget adds its model to the global registry when added to the widget tree and unregisters it when removed.
 (To register multiple models with a single widget, check out [Bilocators](https://pub.dev/packages/bilocator#registering-models)).

-As with the View class, to add a model to the widget tree (instead of the registry), simply specify the `location` to `Location.tree`:
+As with the ViewWidget class, to add a model to the widget tree (instead of the registry), simply specify the `location` to `Location.tree`:

 ```dart
 Bilocator<MyModel>(